ironhack-labs/lab-html-exercise/readme.md

 #### HTML 2 | Content Sections

-Take a look at the image with market HTML elements on it one more time, and you can see we have three sections below the header.
+Take a look at the image with marked HTML elements on it one more time, and you can see we have three sections below the header.
 Create `section` tags and give each of them `id`s so you can identify them quickly.

 The content for each of these sections is already in the _index.html_ but you have to organize it properly making sure there are headings, paragraphs, divs, etc.